Storm Roux: Senior

 Roux was first named in the New Zealand squad for the two-legged 2014 FIFA World Cup qualification play-off against Mexico in November 2013.
 After not playing the first match, Roux made his debut on 20 November 2013 in the second leg in Wellington, a 4–2 loss which, following a 5–1 loss in Mexico, saw New Zealand fail to qualify for the 2014 FIFA World Cup.

 Roux was omitted from the New Zealand squad in mid 2015, pending the resolution of eligibility concerns raised by New Zealand's elimination from the 2015 Pacific Games for fielding fellow South Africa-born defender Deklan Wynne.
 In December 2015, Roux stated that any issues had been resolved and that he was looking forward to returning to the national squad in 2016.
 He was absent from the squad for the 2016 OFC Nations Cup due to multiple injury issues.

 Roux was recalled to the New Zealand squad in May 2017, in the lead-up to the 2017 FIFA Confederations Cup, having not played for New Zealand since 2015.
 He was subsequently named in the squad for the Confederations Cup tournament.

 In September 2022, Roux was called up to the New Zealand squad for two friendly matches against Australia, his first national team callup since 2019.

+Roux was unavailable for selection for the 2024 OFC Nations Cup for personal reasons.